aseprite/api/api/color.md

 # Color

-Represents a color that can be choose by the user in different kinds (RGB, HSV, HSL, grayscale, indexed).
+Represents a color that can be chosen by the user in different kinds (RGB, HSV, HSL, grayscale, indexed).

 Don't confuse this color with the [app.pixelColor](pixelcolor.md#apppixelcolor)